Sample randomization for Olink® Target 96 and Olink® Explore

 When a study is well randomized the experimental variables can be considered to be evenly distributed across each plate, as well as between the plates of a larger study.
 What variables to randomize for should be decided for each study as these vary with the study purpose.
 Variables to randomize for can include e.g. study groups, treatment, sampling time points or demographics.
-If randomization is not performed, the normalization might remove true biological variation that otherwise could have been identified.
+If randomization is not performed true biological variation may be missed or misidentified as e.g. technical variations.

 Why do we recommend sample randomization?